There is no single best flying view in Montenegro.

 Stay with the view that actually fits

-• Keep date window, stay location and participant fit details ready for the later check
+- When the route starts to feel real, keep date window, stay location and participant fit details ready

 Before you choose a place